boa-dev/boa-dev.github.io/blog/2025-09-24-temporal-release/index.md

-To celebrate the 0.1 release of `temporal_rs`, we'll cover a short background of the Temporal implementation in Boa and why `temporal_rs` was split into it's own crate, we'll go over the library's general design, and then we'll walk through a couple brief examples of using `temporal_rs` before finally talking about the FFI and engine adoption.
+To celebrate the 0.1 release of `temporal_rs`, we'll cover a short background of the Temporal implementation in Boa and why `temporal_rs` was split into its own crate, we'll go over the library's general design, and then we'll walk through a couple brief examples of using `temporal_rs` before finally talking about the FFI and engine adoption.